When Two Appraisals Are Required By Mortgage Lenders

 - The second appraisal cannot be paid by the home buyer

-- The second appraisal is normally paid for by the mortgage lender or the home seller
+- It is normally paid for by the mortgage lender or the home seller

-Home Buyers who need to qualify for a mortgage with a national direct lender with no mortgage overlays can contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
-Or email us at firstname.lastname@example.org.
-We are available 7 days a week, evenings, weekends, and holidays.
+Home Buyers who need to qualify for a mortgage with a national direct lender with no mortgage overlays can contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at [email protected] The team at Gustan Cho Associates are available 7 days a week, evenings, weekends, and holidays.